CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2021-07-28-How-to-convert-networkx-graphs-to-graph-tool.md

 layout: post
 date: 2021-07-28
 title: How to convert networkx graphs to graph-tool
+description: 'How to convert networkx graphs to graph-tool.'
 ---
 # How to convert networkx graphs to graph-tool

 This small function converts a `networkx` graph to a graph-tool compatible graph, preserving both the edge properties and node properties.